 Fast-forward to 2016, and Volusion has connected with hundreds of thousands of customers that have used and are currently using Volusion software to power their websites.
 We've reached a very unique position in the market without taking on high amounts of debt (private or public) as compared to similar competitors such as Shopify and BigCommerce.

 We want to help founders and entrepreneurs be the best at what they do.
 We believe the best way to grow our business is by helping our customers grow their businesses.
-Our primary goal, which we’re well positioned to meet, is to create thousands of small business success stories through the products and services we deliver.
+Our primary goal, which we’re well positioned to meet, is to create a viral effect of small business success stories through the products and services we deliver.

 A Sr. Product Manager would have: